gabar92/elte_advanced_deep_learning/2025_spring_semester/README.md

 This lecture tries to answer the following questions:

-1. What is the current state of Natural Language Processing (NLP) across various applications?
+1. What is NLP (in practice, in theory)?
+   1. Why does NLP matter in our daily lives?
-2. How do we define Natural Language Processing (NLP)?
+   2. How do we define NLP?
-3. What has led to the rapid adoption of NLP-based applications?
+2. What factors sparked the rapid rise of modern NLP applications?
-4. What are the key tasks and associated applications in NLP?
-5. What are the challenges and advantages of NLP, along with common solutions?
+3. Which core tasks does NLP handle?
+4. What unique obstacles must NLP overcome, and what strengths can it leverage?
-7. How Computer Vision (CV) and NLP inspired each other's best practices?
+   1. What can Computer Vision and NLP learn from each other?
-8. What is the foundational principle underlying nearly every Language Model?
-9. How textual data is represented for Language Model processing?
+5. How do we turn text into something a machine can understand?
+   1. What are tokenization, and embeddings?
+   2. Can machines truly ‘understand’ language, or is it just an elaborate trick?

 ### Content of the lecture:

-* <ins>Motivation</ins>: this part is intended to give some motivation and interest in the topic of Natural Language Processing and Large Language Models.
+1. <ins>Motivation</ins>: this part is intended to give some motivation and interest in the topic of Natural Language Processing and Large Language Models.
-  * **Demo of recent NLP-related applications**:
+   1. **Demo of recent NLP-related applications**:
-    * showcasing a couple of recent applications and products which use NLP-related cutting-edge AI advancements
+      * Showcasing a couple of recent applications and products which use NLP-related cutting-edge AI advancements
-  * **Definition of Natural Language Processing**:
+   2. **Definition of Natural Language Processing**:
-    * giving an informal definition of NLP
+      * Giving an informal definition of NLP
-    * setting NLP among related disciplines and domains
+      * Setting NLP among related disciplines and domains
-  * **Reasons behind the quick adoption of NLP-based applications**:
+   3. **Reasons behind the quick adoption of NLP-based applications**:
-    * focusing on the background factors that made recent NLP-related AI products such successful and quickly adopted
+      * Focusing on the background factors that made recent NLP-related AI products such successful and quickly adopted

-* <ins>Bird's Eye View</ins>: this part starts approaching the field through background knowledge in learnt domains (Computer vision) and introduce the general considerations to lay the ground for techniques introduced later.
+2. <ins>Bird's Eye View</ins>: this part starts approaching the field through background knowledge in learnt domains (Computer vision) and introduce the general considerations to lay the ground for techniques introduced later.
-  * **NLP-specific challenges**:
+   1. **NLP-specific challenges**:
-    * introducing the challenges of NLP domain get an understanding of the solutions provided later introduced techniques
+      * Introducing the challenges of NLP domain get an understanding of the solutions provided later introduced techniques
         * List of challenges: discrete data; lack of standard representation; lack of inherent structure; sparsity of data;
           variable length of input; handling long-range inputs and capturing long-range dependencies;
           labeling for some tasks is very challenging; evaluation of downstream tasks
-  * **NLP-specific advantages**:
+   2. **NLP-specific advantages**:
-    * highlighting those traits of NLP that can be leveraged
+        * Highlighting those traits of NLP that can be leveraged
-      * abundance of data; unsupervised and self-supervised learning provide strong general purpose models;
+          * Abundance of data; unsupervised and self-supervised learning provide strong general purpose models;
             transfer learning efficacy; emergent properties;
-  * **Converging paths: adopting techniques between NLP and CV**:
+   3. **Converging paths: adopting techniques between NLP and CV**:
-    * delineating a couple of best-practices adopted between CV and NLP fields
+       * Delineating a couple of best-practices adopted between CV and NLP fields
          * CV --> NLP: two-tage training procedure: pre-training then fine-tuning
          * NLP --> CV: unsupervised / self-supervised learning; transformer architecture; embeddings
-  * **The gist of NLP models (Next Word Prediction)**:
+   4. **The gist of NLP models (Next Word Prediction)**:
-    * a superficial introduction of the Language Modeling (Next Word Prediction) task which gives the skills of LLMs [TODO]
+         * A superficial introduction of the Language Modeling (Next Word Prediction) task which gives the skills of LLMs [TODO]
-  * **A list of Tasks and Applications in NLP**:
+   5. **A list of Tasks and Applications in NLP**:
-    * providing a list of the better known NLP tasks with a couple of applications
+        * Providing a list of the better known NLP tasks with a couple of applications

-* <ins>Details</ins>: this part starts to introduce the methods that are worth knowing
+3. <ins>Details</ins>: this part starts to introduce the methods that are worth knowing
-  * **Classical methods**:
+   1. **Classical methods**:
-    * introducing a couple of terms are worth knowing but wither breaking the continuity of the flow, are outdated or should be defined a priori
+       * Introducing a couple of terms are worth knowing but wither breaking the continuity of the flow, are outdated or should be defined a priori
        * List of terms: tokenization; stemming; lemmatization; chunking; stop word removal; embedding; part of speech tagging;
          named entity recognition; bag of words; n-grams; BM25 (?); skip-gram (?)
-  * **Character Encodings**:
+   2. **Character Encodings**:
-    * introducing important character encoding terms appearing in tokenization as well
+       * Introducing important character encoding terms appearing in tokenization as well
        * List of terms: character set; character encoding standard; fixed-length or variable-length; ASCII; extended ASCII; ...;
          Unicode; UTF-32; UTF-16; UTF-8
-  * **Tokenization and Embeddings**:
+   3. **Tokenization and Embeddings**:
        * explaining the steps and considerations regarding transforming human-readable text into the form appropriate for Language Models
        * Terms introduced: text; vectors; vector space; tokenization; token; embedding; dictionary
        * **Tokenization**:
          * outlining design questions raised during tokenizer construction:
            * List of the considerations: size of the vocabulary; character-, word-, or subword-based tokenization;
              open vocabulary problem; out-of-vocabulary words; special tokens
          * Tokenization methods: Byte-Pair Encoding (BPE); WordPiece; Unigram; SentencePiece
        * **Embeddings**:
-      * Classical methods: one-hot encoding; Bag-of-Words; Term Frequency - Inverse Document Frequency
+         * Classical methods: one-hot encoding; Bag-of-Words (BoW); Term Frequency - Inverse Document Frequency (TF-IDF)
-      * Deep Learning-based methods: distributed representations; Word2Vec; GloVe; CoVe; ELMo; BERT
+         * Deep Learning-based methods: Distributed Representations; Word2Vec; GloVe; CoVe; ELMo; BERT
        * **Text Embeddings**:
-      * introducing embeddings for entire sentences (text), which has a nice application in different tasks
+         * Introducing embeddings for entire sentences (text), which has a nice application in different tasks
          * List of the tasks: semantic search, anomaly detection, recommendations, retrieval-augmented generation, ...

-* <ins>Additional Resources</ins>:
+4. <ins>Additional Resources</ins>:
     * providing a couple of interesting sources (mainly must-see Youtube videos)

 ---